 The Definition of Gambling In Alabama

-Alabama gambling laws define gambling as the risking or staking something of value on the result of a contest of chance or on the outcome of a future contingent event not under the control of that person upon an understanding or agreement that he or someone else will receive something of value in case of a specific outcome.
-This definition of gambling is large enough to cover poker and casino gambling.
+“the risking or staking something of value on the result of a contest of chance or on the outcome of a future contingent event not under the control of that person upon an understanding or agreement that he or someone else will receive something of value in case of a specific outcome.”

-What Types Of Gambling Activity Are Illegal In Alabama
+What Types Of Gambling Are Legal In Alabama?

 Alabama Poker Gambling Laws